widelang/draft/README.md

 ### Shadowing Exchange

-You can shadow Entities from Immutable to Immutable.
+You can shadow Entities from Immutable to Mutable state.
 But be carefull because excessive shadowing can be confusing.
 That's why using $ in Immutables usage is the best whay to go!

 Without signaling $ state intent: